OUR STRATEGY FOR GROWTH

 Since the introduction of our savings and loans initiative – the Village Investors Programme (VIP) – in 2014, we have seen the fantastic impact achieved when social issues affecting vulnerable children are addressed in conjunction with the economic.
 When adults can earn money, we know that a child’s right to an education, safety and sustenance are better protected and upheld.

-That’s why, over the last five years, we have trained 20 of our 25 partners to deliver the VIP alongside one of our other programmes.
+That’s why, over the last five years, we have trained 23 in-country partners to deliver the VIP alongside one of our other programmes.
 To date, this has meant 23,000 parents, guardians and community volunteers have been economically empowered to better provide for 66,000 vulnerable children.

 And as we grow, we want to build on this success.

 In 2018 we introduced a new strategy for growth based on learnings from our work with two of our partners – MPC Blantyre and MPC Nkhoma – in Malawi.
-Over the last three years, we have built their capacity to deliver our Pre-School, Kids’ Club and Vocational Training Programmes alongside the VIP.
+Since 2016, we have built their capacity to deliver our Pre-School, Kids’ Club and Vocational Training Programmes alongside the VIP.
 In so doing, these partners have been able to equip 18 communities with the skills to:

 Provide a pre-school education for their youngest children